demlenar/classprojects/README.md

 These projects were created in April 2022.

 ### Description
-Roshambo:
-A rock paper scissors program where the computer has diffrent play strategies against the user.
+Roshambo: A rock paper scissors program where the computer has diffrent play strategies against the user.
-Adventure Game:
-A simple and fun text Adventure game
+<br> Adventure Game: A simple and fun text Adventure game

 ### Input Guidelines